 AVH map: SA distribution map (external link)

 Small, straggly, often spindly and rather loosely-branched shrubs to 1.5 m high with short thin stems that divide into rather long slender arching branches.
 Phyllodes obliquely obovate or orbicular to 14 mm long, flat, more or less pubescent.
 Inflorescences simple and axillary, solitary or twin with globular, bright yellow flower-heads.
 Flowering between May and September.
 Fruits are dark brown, linear, spirally coiled pod to 7 cm long and 4 mm wide, glabrous or sometimes sparsely hairy with yellowish, vein-like margins.
-Seeds are hard, dark brown to black reniform seed to 6 mm long and 3 mm wide.
+Seeds are hard, dark brown to black, ovoid to 5 mm long and 3 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation

 Collect seeds between September and November.
 Collect mature pods that are turning brown with hard, dark seeds inside.
 Place the pods in a tray and leave to dry for 1-2 weeks or until the pods begin to split.
 Then rub the dried pods to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was high, at 90%.
+Seed viability is usually high.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).